Office of the Registrar

 University policy grants access by students to their education records under conditions which conform to theFamily Education Rights and Privacy Act of 1974 as amended.
 This policy is regulated by the appropriate federal guidelines.

-University policy concerning the use of alcohol and other drugs is included in the SVSU Student Handbook.
+University policy concerning the use of alcohol and other drugs is provided to students on the website of the Office of Student Conduct Programs .
 The information includes, but is not limited to: policy rationale, student responsibilities, regulations, sanctions, health risks and campus and community resources.
-Copies of the Student Handbook are available to all students on-line, in the Academic Advisement Center (117 Wickes Hall), and Residential Life (114 Curtiss Hall).